Your browser is not optimized for viewing this website.

 Upon completion of this program participant will be able to:

-- Correlate critical fetal heart rate patterns with related maternal fetal physiology.
+2. Correlate critical fetal heart rate patterna with related maternal fetal physiology.

-- List appropriate interventions based on interpretation pattern.
+5. List appropriate interventions based on the interpretation of the fetal heart rate pattern.

 with Candace Crocker, BSN, RN, LincolnHealth Childbirth Education